 HOW DOES HEALTH INSURANCE WORK IN THE USA?

-Las Vegas, New York, Miami, Los Angeles… With your ESTA , you have the possibility of traveling the USA for a maximum of 90 days.
-However, globetrotting life can quickly turn into a nightmare without purchasing health insurance.
-Health spending in Uncle Sam’s country is among the highest in the world.
-This is why it is strongly recommended to take out health insurance even if you are going on vacation for a very short period or for a simple business trip.
+Las Vegas, New York, Miami, Los Angeles… With your ESTA, you can visit the USA for up to 90 days.
+However, life as a globetrotter can quickly turn into a nightmare without health insurance.
+Indeed, healthcare spending in Uncle Sam’s country is among the highest in the world.
+That’s why we strongly recommend that you take out health insurance, even if you’re only going on vacation for a very short time, or simply on a business trip.

 Discover in this article how health insurance works in order to leave for the United States with confidence.